Province-Wide Open Fire Ban Currently In Effect.

 Connects to Mainland North Linear Trail and sports fields.

 The Common Park consists of 2 off-leash fields (update: the large field is mostly crusher dust, no grass) for dogs to run around.
 The upper one is for large dogs and the lower field for small dogs.
 Both are equipped with everything you need including a sheltered area, bag dispensers, garbage cans, benches and fresh water dispensing barrels.

 The main loop connects directly to the Mainland North Linear Parkway, so you could easily add it to your biking or jogging route.
 The soft, mulch-covered trails are easy on the feet and pleasing to the eye.
 Along the trail are a few well-constructed food bridges and boardwalks including a fantastic look-off at the edge of the pitcher plant packed bog.

 The main loop takes under an hour to walk and also connects to Main Avenue in Fairview, and the previously mentioned Mainland North Linear Parkway.
-No matter what kind of outing you’re looking for, the Mainland Common accommodates just about all of them, without the need for a car.
+No matter what kind of outing you’re looking for, the Mainland Common accommodates just about all of them, with great accessibility to boot.